-For a detailed analysis, Hornetsecurity requires the affected email as an .eml file.
+For a detailed analysis, Hornetsecurity requires the affected email as an ".eml" file.
 This does apply to any mechanism of the ATP service.
-Should you encounter such a behvior, please open a ticket with our technical support, providing the affected .eml file.
+Should you encounter such a behaviour, please open a ticket with our technical support, providing the affected ".eml" file.

 If using any of the above-mentioned methods, it is not necessary to separately report any FP/FN to Hornetsecurity.
-Any reporting option will forward the information automatically and the information will be used to adjust the spam filter appropriately.
+Any reporting option will forward the information automatically and it will be used to adjust the spam filter appropriately.

 If there is no improvement of the spam filter (please wait at least 48 h until an adjustment has been made), please contact our Support.
 For this you need to ensure, that the following necessary information is provided:

 - Date (e.g. 01-01-2019)

 - Customer verdict: False Positive / False Negative